EmeraldCityIT/Making-fossil-fuels-from-earth-plankton-and-pressure/README.md

 # Making-fossil-fuels-from-earth-plankton-and-pressure
 Use of methods similar to diamond creation for making fossile fuel.
+Use of sustained pressure and heat reacts organic material carbon rich earth to create fossil fuel.

 Test various organic materials.
 Tust various types of earth minerals.